ariz05/mindtickleautomation/README.md

     2. Install Maven from "https://repo.maven.apache.org/maven2/org/apache/maven/apache-maven/3.5.4/"
     3. Set environment variables path for both already installed JDK and Maven.
     3. Install Git from this location "https://git-scm.com/download/win"
-    4. Download and configure IntelliJ preferebly 2020.2 version to point to the right Java SDK version 11
+    4. Download and configure IntelliJ preferably 2020.2 version to point to the right Java SDK version 11
     5. Configure IntelliJ to point to the right Maven version installed and also ensure maven importing is set to automatic setting.
     6. Make sure to have the Maven IntelliJ plugins installed through market place.
     7. Ensure downloading allure reports binaries and save it on your machine.Set environment path variable for the same.